Confidence-Controlled Exploration: Efficient Sparse-Reward Policy Learning for Robot Navigation: Experiments and Results

-\textbf{Even and Uneven Terrain Navigation in Robotic Simulations}: We use a Unity-based outdoor simulator with a Clearpath Husky robot model to train policies for two navigation tasks: 1.
-Goal Reaching, 2.
-Uneven terrain navigation using the Reinforce algorithms.
+\textbf{Simulated Even and Uneven Terrain Navigation.} We use a Unity-based outdoor simulator with a Clearpath Husky robot model to train policies for two navigation tasks: 1) Goal Reaching and 2) Uneven terrain navigation.
 The Unity simulator includes diverse terrains and elevations for training and testing.
 We restrict ourselves to a $100m \times 100m$ region during training.
 We used identical policy distribution parameters and neural network architectures with all four algorithms during training and evaluation.
-The policies are implemented using Pytorch in to train in the simulator equipped with a Clearpath Husky robot model, and a ROS Melodic platform.
-The training and simulations are executed on a workstation with an Intel Xeon 3.6 GHz CPU and an Nvidia Titan GPU.
+The policies are trained using Pytorch in the simulator equipped with a Clearpath Husky robot model, and a ROS Melodic platform.
+The training simulations are executed on a workstation with an Intel Xeon 3.6 GHz CPU and an Nvidia Titan GPU.

 Our agent is a differential drive robot with a two-dimensional continuous action space $a = (v,\omega)$ (i.e. linear and angular velocities).
-The state space varies for the two navigation tasks and is obtained in real time from the simulated robot's odometry and IMU sensors.
-The state inputs used in the two scenarios are, The simulator includes even and uneven outdoor terrains and a differential drive robot model with a two-dimensional continuous action space $a = (v,\omega)$ (i.e. linear and angular velocities).
-We perform two navigation tasks: 1.
-Even terrain, 2.
-Uneven terrain navigation using the robot's local sensor data as state observations.
-The state space varies for the two navigation tasks and is obtained in real-time from the simulated robot's odometry and IMU sensors.
-The state inputs used in the two scenarios are,
+The simulator includes even and uneven outdoor terrains and the state space varies for the two navigation tasks and is obtained in real-time from the simulated robot's odometry and IMU sensors.
+The state inputs used in the two scenarios are